chrisaped/ranger/README.md

 Things to add:
 - Further restrict buying and selling based on technical indicators.
 Example: disable the buy button if the price is not above the 3/8 EMA, VWAP, meeting the volume requirement.
 Highlight the table row blue if it does meet all these requirements.
+- Move 'not a valid asset' error alert from search to the alert component.
+- Enable the alert component to receive errors from Alpaca
+- an orders table to see which orders are live, closed and cancelled?